 - if they suspect your heart isn’t getting enough blood flow when it’s under stress — for example, when you exercise

 - if you have chest pain or worsening angina

 - if you’ve had a previous heart attack

 - to check how well medications are working

-- to determine whether or not a procedure or surgery was successful
+- to determine whether a procedure or surgery was successful

-- to determine if your heart is healthy enough to start an exercise program
+- to determine whether your heart is healthy enough to start an exercise program

 - the size of your heart chambers

-- how well the coronary arteries supply the heart with blood (myocardial perfusion)
+- how well your coronary arteries supply your heart with blood, known as myocardial perfusion

-- if the heart muscle is damaged or scarred from previous heart attacks
+- if your heart muscle is damaged or scarred from previous heart attacks